jonasbrunvoll/jonasbrunvoll/README.md

 ### Hi there and welcome to my GitHub page👋

 🔭 I’m currently working on School assignments.
-📫 How to each me jonas.brunvoll.larsson@gmail.com.
+📫 How to reach me jonas.brunvoll.larsson@gmail.com.

 <!--